Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Vincente F. Gotera, Depending on the Light, 1990.

-Conflict and war is something humans seem helpless to control.
+Conflict and war are something humans seem helpless to control.
 Is violent struggle part of our evolutionary make-up or are we using weaponry simply because it is there to use against a perceived enemy?
 Is war natural or avoidable?

 Poetry can help highlight certain aspects of war and facilitate reflection and debate.
 Camouflaging The Chimera is an excellent starting point for both.